1. Home

 3. AFAT

-Anaesthesia Facility Assessment Tool
+The Anaesthetic Facility Assessment Tool (AFAT 2.0)

 Data Collection and Entry: